ELVIS-Project/elvis-database/docs/Deployment_Guide.rst

     and edit the `solr/home` `<Environment>` value.
 Note that you can set up as many different contexts as you want with different `solr/home` values, each using the same `solr.war`"

+    cp this file to /etc/tomcat/Catalina/localhost/ if using systemctl

 Make sure you're in the same directory as ``pom.xml``, then run::